 - November 2018 Webinar Recording: Working with Schools to Support Homeless Students – Click here to access the recording online anytime.

 - December 2018 Webinar Recording: Understanding the Legal Rights of Youth (with a focus on homeless youth) – Click here to access the recording online anytime.

 Grants Awarded to Schools and Community Organizations

-As of May 2019, TNOYS has awarded 12 large capacity-building grants to organizations in hard-hit communities as well as 12 mini-grants that will help school districts meet direct needs of affected students and families.
+TNOYS awarded 12 large capacity-building grants to organizations in hard-hit communities as well as 12 mini-grants to help school districts meet direct needs of affected students and families.

 Capacity-building grants were awarded as follows: